 In general, I’ve changed the design once every second year or so.
 Some designs are missing, mostly because the Internet Archive didn’t save the style sheet.
 My old backups are around here somewhere, but I’m not sure exactly where.

 Normal people: You can safely skip this.
 Nerds: Read on, brothers and sisters!

-The short story goes something like this: I’m born on the 3rd of April 1978 at a hospital in Porsgrunn, Norway.
+The relatively short story goes something like this: I’m born in 1978 in Norway.
 That makes me

 I plan to die happy.

 The Green Party is one of the global ecologist and environmentalist political parties and movements.
 As a member of the pan-European European Green Party, the Norwegian Greens subscribe to social progressivism and social justice.
 The main focus of the party is environmental protection and ecological sustainability.

 The party seeks to introduce a tax on wasteful consumption, and to reorganize the food industry.
 The Greens have also pledged support for a reform in the agrarian industry, increasing the production of organic crops and strengthening the eco-friendly agricultural sector.

 The Green party seeks to reduce the Norwegian petroleum extraction in order to counteract serious climate change.
 The proposal is to stop extraction by 2033.

 I’m a regular donor to Extinction Rebellion.
 XR is a global environmental movement with the stated aim of using nonviolent civil disobedience to compel government action to avoid tipping points in the climate system, biodiversity loss, and the risk of social and ecological collapse.

 If you are looking for the Vegard Skjefstad who is well-known for his involvement in organizing The Gathering, please don’t contact me.
 The reason is simple: I’m not him.
 The person you want is Vegard Skoglund Skjefstad, also known as Vegard Hvem Skjefstad.